ℙ𝕖𝕡 🙴 ℕ𝕠𝕞

 commenting out lines and printing

-Probably the most primitive techique is just using the print command to show the contents of the workspace at a given time and also commenting out problematic lines and blocks
+Probably the most primitive technique is just using the print command to show the contents of the workspace at a given time and also commenting out problematic lines and blocks.
+The nom multi-line comment syntax #* ... # is very useful for this.

 common script bugs and errors